-- Ensure accurate coordinates of each lease site are maintained and reviewed are not in conflict with Aquaculture Exclusion Zones, Marine Parks, Aquatic Reserves, Shipping Channels, Seal and Sea Lion buffers, Conservation Parks, National Parks and Reserve buffers, proximity to other aquaculture activities, thereby addressing concerns from agencies, industry and the public. - Ensure spatial assessment of proposed sites in a timely manner for efficient processing of applications.
+• Ensure the proposed site's boundaries are not in spatial conflict with areas of significance to other stakeholders (with Aquaculture Exclusion Zones, Marine Parks, Aquatic Reserves, Shipping Channels, Seal and Sea lion buffers, Conservation Parks, National Parks and Reserve buffers, proximity to other aquaculture activities) to address concerns from other agencies, members of the SA aquaculture industry and public resource users.
+The spatial assessment of sites must also occur in a timely manner to ensure an efficient application assessment process.

 Deliverables Due date 1.
 Activity 1 - Management of leases and licences Maintenance of the eBusiness environment, systems and procedures to support day to day administration of leasing and licensing activities, including industry consultation and liaison and reviewing licence application forms and processes and ESD templates to increase efficiency in application assessments.
-Ongoing Supporting industry innovation through leasing and licensing activities, particularly the development of new farming systems for abalone.
 Ongoing Ongoing liaison with relevant government (e.g. Department for Infrastructure and Transport (DIT), Environment Protection Authority (EPA), Attorney-General's Department - Native Title) and non-government agencies (industry peak bodies).
 Ongoing

-Implementation of Broodstock and Seedstock Collection Permit regulations and process permit applications.
-Ongoing Maintenance of internal lease and licence audit functions, including auditing procedures (flowcharts, checklists and manuals) and performance criteria relating to leases and licences.
-Issuing of outstanding and annual invoices relating to licence and lease renewals, transfers and surrenders.
+Maintenance of internal lease and licence audit functions, including auditing procedures (flowcharts, checklists and manuals) and performance criteria relating to leases and licences.
 Ongoing Maintenance of audit functions in relation to insurance and indemnity for aquaculture leases, including requesting evidence of cover from lease holders as required.
 Ongoing Process annual production returns.
 Follow-up unreturned Production returns to ensure licence holders meet their obligations under the Act and ensure information is collated effectively for the development of economic reporting.
 Ongoing Generate annual invoices, collect associated fees and payments, follow up unpaid invoices and monitor payment plans where requested.
 Ongoing Process requests from lease and licence holders who make such inquiries over the counter, through the call centre, via facsimile or e-mail.
 Ongoing 2.
-Activity 2 - Processing of lease and licence applications Assessment of licence applications in an accurate and timely manner.
-Ongoing Issuing and processing of invoices relating to licence applications.
+Activity 2 - Processing of lease and licence applications Assessment of lease and licence applications in an accurate and timely manner.
+Ongoing Issuing and processing of invoices relating to lease and licence applications.
 Ongoing Ongoing liaison with applicant/licence holder.
+Ongoing Endorsement of applications by Senior Management Team.
 Ongoing Production of internal risk assessment documents specific to each application.
-Ongoing Adherence to internal policies, guidelines and processes relating to application.
-Ongoing Case Management administration.
-Ongoing Production of public submission response documents, where applicable.
+Ongoing Adherence to internal policies, guidelines and processes relating to application Case Management administration.
 Ongoing Referrals and liaison with other government and non-government agencies as required (e.g. EPA, DIT, AGD, SCAP, Industry).
+Ongoing Respond to public submissions specific to applications.
 Ongoing